longwind48/airline-delay-prediction/scripts/dataviz.md

 ![](dataviz_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

-This simple line graph definitely shows some interesting inferences.
-Proportion of flights delayed peaked in the month of June, July and August, which happens to be the months of summer.
+This simple line graph definitely displayed some interesting inferences.
+Proportion of flights delayed peaked in the month of June, July and August, which happened to be the months of summer.
 Why is this the case?
 Well, it's really not hard to find out.
 Googling...

 *"Why does my flight always get delayed during summer?"*